Chris Sharples (@gr8ict on twitter) works as the Head of ICT at Lady Lumley’s School. He and his colleagues work on a

 “Competent and confident students focussed on effective collaborative learning enabled by EdTech that is simple to use, and works at home and at school”.

 Chris is an outstanding classroom practitioner.
 His teaching has been judged outstanding in both previous Ofsted inspections, and in June 2013, rated outstanding against the new framework by the LEA inspecting the school.

 QCA judged the department as providing exemplary courses with outstanding leadership (2007); we have been nationally recognised for the quality of our Edexcel CiDA course and the department has A-level results that have been red ALPs (top level) for 5 years in a row.
 Like most ICT teachers, he is now facing a computing juggernaut and doing his best to integrate it into a meaningful curriculum for all Lady Lumley’s students.

-Chris has given talks on a range of ICT related topics – outstanding teaching and learning, VLEs and most commonly Digital Leaders – at both National and regional conferences, posts of which are available here www.gr8ict.com/category/conference.
+Chris has given talks on a range of ICT related topics – outstanding teaching and learning, VLEs and most commonly Digital Leaders (at both National and regional conferences, posts of which are available here www.gr8ict.com/category/conference) and classroom use of Raspberry Pi’s.
 At one North Yorkshire conference – the NYCC eLearn We Learn conference – delegates rated the workshop by two Primary colleagues and he as “9 totally satisfied and 5 very satisfied that it was useful”.
 In addition “many delegates mentioned the DL lunchtime presentations as a conference highlight and said they were inspired to start a DL scheme in their own schools.”